sumcoinlabs/sumcoinj.org/how-things-fit-together.md

 When a client manager is given a new parser, it sets an internal object as the `MessageWriteTarget`.
 This interface just exposes a method for writing bytes, and closing the connection.
 Thus the parser object usually manages the lifecycle of a connection once started.

-The abstract `PeerSocketHandler` class implements `StreamParser` for the Bitcoin P2P networking protocol, by providing buffering, checksumming and parsing of the byte streams into `Message` objects.
-This is done using the `BitcoinSerializer` class, which knows how to read the type of the message and its checksum from the wire, then build the appropriate object to represent that kind of message.
+The abstract `PeerSocketHandler` class implements `StreamParser` for the Sumcoin P2P networking protocol, by providing buffering, checksumming and parsing of the byte streams into `Message` objects.
+This is done using the `SumcoinSerializer` class, which knows how to read the type of the message and its checksum from the wire, then build the appropriate object to represent that kind of message.
 It has a static map of names to object types.
 Each object it can construct is a descendent of the `Message` class.
 Each message class is responsible for its own deserialization from raw byte form.

 Once a `Message` is fully constructed and finished deserializing itself, it's passed to an abstract method on `PeerSocketHandler`.
 Thus if you want to just get access to a stream of parsed messages, you should subclass at this point.